Appulton History, Family Crest & Coats of Arms

 Further north in Scotland, one of the first records there was Robert de Aplinden or Aplintoune in Annandale who forfeited his lands in the reign of Robert Bruce.
 Later Robert de Aplinton or Appylton had a charter of land in the burgh of Invemys from Robert II in 1378.

 Early History of the Appulton family

-Another 147 words (10 lines of text) are included under the topic Early Appulton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Appulton research.
+Another 80 words (6 lines of text) covering the years 1650, 1654 and 1650 are included under the topic Early Appulton History in all our PDF Extended History products and printed products wherever possible.

 Appulton Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Appulton has appeared include Appleton, Apelton, Apleton, Appletown, Apylton and others.